revel/revel/manual/i18n-messages.md

 Messages support one or more arguments.
 Arguments in messages are resolved using the same rules as the go `fmt` package.
 For example:

     greeting.name_arg=Hello %s!

+Arguments are resolved in the order that they are specified, see [Resolving messages](#resolving-messages).

 <p></p>
 ## Resolving the client locale